masalinas/poc-keycloak-token-exchange/README.md

 ## Impersonation Steps

-Now we have the resources already created: users, groups and clients.
-We only must bind a polity to the impersoation permission.
+We are going to explian all steps to configure and test a user impersonation between two users in Keycloak Now we have all resources already created: users, groups and clients. **We only must bind a new polity to the impersonation permission.**

 Go to **Users** menu item, **permission tabs** (activate from admin-fine-grained-authz feature) and bind a **client policy** like this: